Garuda Purana: History

-According to Pintchman, the text was composed sometime in the first millennium of the common era, but it was likely compiled and changed over a long period of time.
-Gietz et al. place the first version of the text only between the fourth century CE and the eleventh century.
+According to Pintchman, the text was composed sometime in the first millennium CE, but likely compiled and changed over a long period of time.
+Gietz et al. place the first version of the text only between the fourth and eleventh centuries CE.

 Leadbeater states that the text is likely from about 900 CE, given that it includes chapters on Yoga and Tantra techniques that likely developed later.
 Other scholars suggest that the earliest core of the text may be from the first centuries of the common era, and additional chapters were added thereafter through the sixth century or later.

-The version of Garuda Purana that survives into the modern era, states Dalal, is likely from 800 to 1000 CE with sections added in the 2nd-millennium.
+The version of the Garuda Purana that survives into the modern era, states Dalal, is likely from 800 to 1000 CE, with sections added in the 2nd millennium.
 Pintchman suggests 850 to 1000 CE.
-Chaudhuri and Banerjee, as well as Hazra, on the other hand, state it cannot be from before about the tenth or eleventh century CE.
+Chaudhuri and Banerjee, as well as Hazra, on the other hand, state that it cannot be from before about the tenth or eleventh century CE.

-The text exists in many versions, with varying numbers of chapters, and considerably different content.
-Some Garuda Purana manuscripts have been known by the title of Sauparna Purana (mentioned in Bhagavata Purana section 12.13), Tarksya Purana (the Persian scholar Al-Biruni who visited India mentions this name), and Vainateya Purana (mentioned in Vayu Purana section 2.42 and 104.8).
+The text exists in many versions, with varying numbers of chapters and considerably different content.
+Some Garuda Purana manuscripts have been known by the titles "Sauparna Purana" (mentioned in Bhagavata Purana section 12.13), "Tarksya Purana" (the Persian scholar Al-Biruni who visited India mentions this name), and "Vainateya Purana" (mentioned in Vayu Purana sections 2.42 and 104.8).

-In the late nineteenth century and early twentieth century, a text called Garudapuranasaroddhara was published, then translated by Ernest Wood and SV Subrahmanyam.
-This, states Ludo Rocher, created major confusion because it was mistaken for Garuda Purana, when it is not, a misidentification first discovered by Albrecht Weber.
-Garuda-purana-saroddhara actually is the original bhasya work of Naunidhirama, that cites a section of now non-existent version of Garuda Purana as well as other Indian texts.
-The earliest translation of one version of Garuda Purana, by Manmatha Nath Dutt, was published in the early twentieth century.
+The book Garudapuranasaroddhara, translated by Ernest Wood and SV Subrahmanyam, appeared in the late nineteenth and early twentieth centuries.
+This, states Ludo Rocher, created major confusion because it was mistaken for the Garuda Purana, a misidentification first discovered by Albrecht Weber.
+Garuda-purana-saroddhara is actually the original bhasya work (commentary) of Naunidhirama, which cites a section of the now nonexistent version of Garuda Purana as well as other Indian texts.
+The earliest translation of one version of the Garuda Purana, by Manmatha Nath Dutt, was published in the early twentieth century.